libxml-raku/LibXSLT-raku/docs/index.md

 ACKNOWLEDGEMENTS
 ================

 This Raku module is based on the Perl 5 XML::LibXSLT module.
-The `process()` method has been adapted from the Perl 5 XML::LibXSL::Easy module.
+The `process()` method has been adapted from the Perl 5 XML::LibXSLT::Easy module.

 With thanks to: Matt Sergeant, Shane Corgatelli, Petr Pal's, Shlomi Fish, יובל קוג'מן (Yuval Kogman)